 Historic Foodways today

 The Department of Historic Foodways was created in 1983, with the purpose of researching and recreating the foods of the 18th century.
 The department currently operates daily in the Governor’s Palace kitchen and the Armoury kitchen.
-In addition to the kitchen cooking programs, Foodways also offers these special programs:
+In addition to the kitchen cooking programs, Foodways also offers special programs.
+Check our calendar to see what programs are scheduled.

 The department runs demonstration kitchens at the Governor’s Palace and the Public Armoury.
 Historic Foodways is currently involved in research on food-related topics including food preservation, coffee, beer brewing, dairying, and military foods.
 Another research project involves the creation of a cookbook, which will have 200 to 300 colonial "receipts," or recipes, in the original language and a contemporary adaptation allowing the recipes to be prepared at home.
 The Department of Historic Foodways is now led by Frank Clark.

-Foodways works with Historic Area chefs at the taverns and the Williamsburg Lodge to help incorporate 18th-century recipes and terminology into modern restaurant menus, so guests can experience the flavors of the past.
+Foodways works with The Revolutionary City chefs at the taverns and the Williamsburg Lodge to help incorporate 18th-century recipes and terminology into modern restaurant menus, so guests can experience the flavors of the past.